se-edu/se-book/gitAndGithub/pull/text.md

 Now, your local repo state is exactly how it would be if you had cloned the repo 2 commits ago, as if somebody has added two more commits to the remote repo since you cloned it.

-**3. Pull** from the other repo: To get those missing commits to your local repo (i.e. to sync your local repo with upstream repo) you can do a pull.
+**3. Pull** from the remote repo: To get those missing commits to your local repo (i.e. to sync your local repo with upstream repo) you can do a pull.

 {{ show_git_tabs('_2') }}
 <p/>